 Sardines are abundant in the seas and that means that they are one of the most sustainable and affordable fish available.
 Did you know that they are not farmed?
 This means that you can enjoy wild-caught fish either fresh, frozen, or canned.

-If you are on the budget and you are looking for healthy fish, canned sardines are usually a good way to go.
+If you are on a budget and you are looking for healthy fish, canned sardines are usually a good way to go.
 Amazing nutrient-dense food at affordable prices.
 What more could you expect?

 GREAT!
 WHERE TO BUY THEM?

 I know it is hard to find fresh sardines.
-Alternatively, you may purchase frozen sardines and canned which is the easiest way to enjoy them.
+Alternatively, you may purchase frozen sardines and canned which is the easiest way to purchase them.

 FRESH SARDINES?
 SERIOUSLY?